Reviews

 Public.com Review: How to Determine If This Social Investing Platform Is Right For You

-If you’re a beginner investor looking to trade individual stocks and ETFs via a user-friendly app, Public is a solid choice.
-You won’t find margin accounts or options trading on the platform, but those features are only appropriate for the most sophisticated investors anyway.
-Public’s simple user interface — paired with its lack of fees and minimums — make it easy to sign up and get started quickly.
+Public’s simple user interface — paired with its lack of fees and low minimums — makes it easy to sign up and get started quickly.
 And that makes it ideal if you’re the kind of person who has thought about opening an investment account but just never got around to it.

 However, it is worth thinking about where an app like Public fits within your overall financial plan.
 Public doesn’t offer the ability to invest in an IRA, which allows you to pay significantly less in taxes during retirement.
-For most people — and especially those who are saving for their future a little bit at a time — investing in market-tracking assets within a tax-advantaged account like an IRA is the best possible long-term choice.

 Additionally, while it’s nice to be able to trade crypto on the platform, the lack of a way to transfer your crypto to a private wallet means there are better alternatives available.
 See our article on the best crypto micro-investing apps to learn more.